pagkly/Zed/Investopedia3/What Loss Ratios Really Measure.md

 ## How a Loss Ratio Works

 Loss ratios vary depending on the type of insurance.
 For example, the loss ratio for health insurance tends to be higher than the loss ratio for property and casualty insurance.
 Loss ratios help assess the health and profitability of an insurance company.
-A business collects premiums higher than amounts paid in claims, and so high loss ratios may indicate that a business is in [financial distress](https://www.investopedia.com/terms/f/financial_distress.asp).
+A business collects premiums higher than amounts paid in claims, and so high loss ratios may indicate that a business is in [[financial distress]](https://www.investopedia.com/terms/f/financial_distress.asp).

 Unlike auto and homeowners insurance, under the ACA, health insurers do not retain the ability to adjust your insurance premiums based on submitted claims or your medical history.